On first-species counterpoint theory: The little theorem of first-species counterpoint

 \subsection{Steps for the computation of contrapuntal symmetries}

-The steps for calculating the contrapuntal symmetries in $H$, of the form $e^{v\epsilon}(c+d\epsilon)$, for a consonance of the form $k\epsilon$ is the following.
+The steps for calculating the contrapuntal symmetries $e^{v\x}(c+d\x)$ in $H$, for a consonance of the form $k\x$, are the following.
 We start with a strong dichotomy $(K,D,e^ab)$. \begin{enumerate} \item Solve the following system of equations in the unknowns $c\in R^*$, $v$, and $d$.

-This corresponds to condition 2 of contrapuntal symmetry (Section \ref{2con}). \item For each consonance $k\epsilon$, among the symmetries of the form $e^{v\epsilon}(c+d\epsilon)$ obtained in 1, choose those with $v\in k-cD$.
+This corresponds to condition 2 of contrapuntal symmetry (Section \ref{2con}). \item For each consonance $k\x$, among the symmetries of the form $e^{v\x}(c+d\x)$ obtained in 1, choose those with $v\in k-cD$.
 This corresponds to condition 1 of contrapuntal symmetry (Section \ref{1con}).
-The reason for first computing the symmetries satisfying condition 2 is that those symmetries are usually less than those satisfying condition 1, so we perform less operations. \item For each consonance $k\epsilon$, among the symmetries $e^{v\epsilon}(c+d\epsilon)$ obtained in 2, choose those such that the right-hand term of Equation~\eqref{forgen}
+The reason for first computing the symmetries satisfying condition 2 is that those symmetries are usually less than those satisfying condition 1, so we perform less operations. \item For each consonance $k\x$, among the symmetries $e^{v\x}(c+d\x)$ obtained in 2, choose those such that the right-hand term of Equation~\eqref{forgen}

 with $K'=cK+v$ is maximum.
 This ensures that the condition 3 holds by Equation~\eqref{counting}.
 In the case when $R$ is commutative, maximize the right-hand side of Equation~\eqref{maincount}.
 In the case when $R=\mathbb{Z}_n$, maximize Equation~\eqref{maincountforint}.
 So as to discard a number of symmetries, if $R$ is commutative, Theorem~\ref{max} can be used. \end{enumerate}